bci-innovation-labs/react-tutorials-bartmika/Lesson_05.md

     ```

 2. Prepare for next tutorial.
-   * "The Road to React" pages 28 to x
+   * "The Road to React" pages 28 to 36
    * https://reactjs.org/docs/state-and-lifecycle.html